- You do not have any products in your shopping cart yet.

 - Dry winter air: Removes moisture and causes the wood to shrink.

-What to Do If Something Happens Anyway?
+What to Do If Something Happens?

-Such damages are not caused by a product defect but by environmental influences that we as manufacturers or dealers cannot control.
+Such damages are not caused by a product defect but by environmental influences that we as manufacturers or retailers cannot control.
 The wood simply reacts naturally to unnatural conditions.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.

-How Do You Best Protect Your Table Long-Term?
+How to Best Protect Your Table Long-Term?

-- Maintain humidity between 45–60 %.
+- Maintain humidity levels between 45–60 %.

 - Avoid direct sunlight on the tabletop.